molecule-protocol/molecule-core/README.md

 ## What is the Molecule Protocol?

-The Molecule Protocol defines a set of smart contracts for custom rule engine construction.
+The Molecule Protocol defines a set of smart contracts for custom rule engine construction for your smart contracts.

-The Molecule.sol smart contract serves as the controller smart contract, while Logic\*.sol smart contracts are for rule construction.
+The `MoleculeController.sol` smart contract serves as the controller smart contract, while `MoleculeLogic\*.sol` smart contracts are for rule construction.

-By adding and removing rules from the Molecule smart contract, it creates a rule engine that returns true or false.
+By adding and removing rules from the Molecule Controller smart contract, it creates a rule engine that returns `true` or `false`.
 This allows for the construction of both simple and complex logics.

 Each Molecule smart contract also includes a status setting.
-It can be set to always return true (bypassed), always return false (blocked), or return a boolean based on the rule engine (gated).
+It can be set to always return true (`bypassed`), always return false (`blocked`), or return a boolean based on the rule engine (`gated`).

 ## What is the Molecule Protocol used for?

-By placing one or more require statements in functions, you can gate the functions using one or more rule engines.
+By placing one or more `require` statements in functions, you can gate the functions using your custom rule engines.
 The following are some sample use cases:

-### NFT Mint Whitelisting
+### NFT Mint Allowlist (Whitelist)

-Whitelisting is a common use case for NFT minting.
-By using the Molecule Protocol in the NFT smart contract, the whitelist can be added and managed easily.
+Allow list (whitelist) is a common use case for NFT minting.
+By using the Molecule Protocol in the NFT smart contract, the allow list can be added and managed easily.
 After the mint, the Molecule Protocol smart contract can be set to bypass entirely.

 ### On-Chain Compliance

 AML: Most DeFi protocols enforce AML (Anti-Money-Laundering) at the UI level only.
 The Molecule Protocol enables AML checks at the smart contract level, ensuring no unauthorized counterparties at any time.

-KYC: NFT whitelisting can also be used for KYC (Know-Your-Customer) enforcement.
-With the Molecule Protocol, any DeFi project can achieve compliance with just one line of code (the require statement).
+KYC: NFT allow lists can also be used for KYC (Know-Your-Customer) enforcement.
+With the Molecule Protocol, any DeFi project can achieve compliance as simple as adding one line of code (the `require` statement).

 ### Soulbound and Conditional Soulbound Tokens